 What we offer:

-Here are some examples of the different activities and experiences we offer for children with Special Educational Needs at Queenswell Junior School:
+Here are some examples of the different activities and experiences we offer for children with Special Educational Needs at Queenswell Federation:

 - HEWS – we are lucky enough to offer a Health and Emotional Wellbeing Service at the school, where children who have been referred to the service, can meet Talya Bruck, Primary Mental Health Worker for one-to-one or group sessions through art and drama therapy.

-- Out and About – some children learn life skills through our Out & About group, where they make short trips to local places such as the supermarket, the fire station and other places of interest.
+- Out & About/ In & Around – some children learn life skills through our Out & About group, where they make short trips to local places such as the supermarket, the fire station and other places of interest, or do activities together in school.

-- Barnet Bar No-one – some children make a trip to a local Sports Facility to take part in athletics, in the past we have attended Allianz Park and Hendon Leisure Centre.
+- PE & Sport – some children make a trip to a local Sports Facility to take part in athletics, in the past we have attended Allianz Park and Hendon Leisure Centre.
 The children spend a whole day there making full use of the specialist facilities on offer.

-- Motor Skills – some children benefit from tailored physiotherapy programmes designed to further their development in a specific area.
-These are provided by the child’s qualified physiotherapist and carried out at school under the supervision of a dedicated Teaching Assistant.
+- Physiotherapy – some children benefit from tailored physiotherapy programmes designed to further their development in a specific area.
+These are provided by the child’s qualified Physiotherapist and/or Occupational Therapist and carried out at school under the supervision of a dedicated Teaching Assistant.

 - Cognition and Learning – some children receive bespoke literacy and numeracy support to help them access the curriculum.